JohnnyNguyen01/signal_govHack/README.md

 <img src="https://raw.githubusercontent.com/Johnnythenewbie/signal_govHack/master/SignalMockup.png" alt="" width="700">

+# Feature List and Benefits

+* __Authentication:__
+Users sign up with Google or AppleID and this ensures everyone submitting report has an account (reduces the rate of false/anonymous reports and abuse of the reporting feature)

+* __Google Maps Layout of all Verified Reports with location pins:__
+All verified reports are listed on the google map for all users to see.
+Benefits include that it is visual and that it’s an intuitive way to display reports near the users’ location.

+* __Submit report Button:__
+A simple reporting feature that allows users to report a bushfire incident with a few simple clicks.
+Easy to understand.
+Quick and very visual.

+* __Reporting form:__
+When the Submit button is pressed, a reporting form comes up that asks users to upload an image of the fire/smoke which is sent to the RFS for verification.
+Use of image prevents abuse of the reporting feature as well as allowing the RFS to get additional information.

+* __Bottom sheet with a feed of submitted reports:__
+Bottom sheet displays a feed of recent activity on the app.
+This can help not only keep the general public informed about the RFS response but also allow the RFS to communicate with the community.

+* __Report details shown when location on the map is clicked:__
+Details of each report is shown when a marker on the map is clicked.
+These reports have been verified and also include updates to further facilitate communication between the RFS and the general public.

 # Why it’s important

 As a result of the 2019/2020 BushFires, at least 33 people have been killed (including four firefighters) and more than 11 million hectares of bush, forest and parks across Australia have burned.<br>